top of page

 The two root verbs, “create” and “make” also have the following definitions in their past tense usage throughout Genesis 1 according to the cited references above in this Genesis 1 commentary:

-Note that Moses evidently penned Genesis 1, and also Exodus 20:11 and 31:17.
-So he should have preserved the context of “created” and “made” from the earlier record in Genesis 1.
+Note that Moses evidently penned Genesis 1, and also Exodus 20:11 and 31:17 with God's input.
+So he should have preserved the meanings of “created” and “made” in the Exodus record from Genesis 1.

-**Both ”the earth” that is used in Exodus 20:11 by most English bibles and “the land” in English are the same word in written Hebrew, “e.artz” according to scripture4all Hebrew online interlinear bible.
-Use of “the land” in this verse (instead of “the earth”) is consistent with dry land appearing on the 3rd day of creation week as recorded in Genesis 1:9-10 that evidently rose from under the sea.
+**Both ”the earth” (meaning planet earth) that is used in Exodus 20:11 by most English bibles and “the land” in English are the same word in written Hebrew, “e.artz” according to the scripture4all Hebrew online interlinear bible.
+Translating it as “the land” in this verse (instead of “the earth”) is consistent with dry land appearing on the 3rd day of creation week as recorded in Genesis 1:9-10 that evidently rose from under the sea then.
+However, “the earth” that is used in most English bibles problematically causes Exodus 20:11 to have same sentence structure as Genesis 1:1.
+This can delude readers that the Exodus verse refers to the original creation of the heavens and planet earth during the “six days” rather than making the heavens appear in the clearing sky and raising its dry land.

 Conclusion for the interpretation of Exodus 20:11-